lunias/ethanaa-vuepress/docs/blog/README.md

 Steps 1, 2, and 3 are already doable; so what about 4, 5, and 6?

 Sounds like a job for [CircleCI](https://circleci.com/)!
-CircleCI integrates with your existing GitHub repository to provide a configurable build / deploy pipeline as a service.
+CircleCI integrates with our existing GitHub repository to provide a configurable build / deploy pipeline as a service.
 It also offers a free plan which will work for us in this case.

 In order to perform the AWS operations of syncing the bucket and invalidating the distribution, I've chosen to use the often recommended [bep/s3deploy](https://github.com/bep/s3deploy) script.
-It's kind of like `aws s3 sync` but optimized for static sites.
+It's kind of like `aws s3 sync`, but optimized for static sites to modify only the minimal set of files.

-Setting up CircleCI is as simple as making an account and using their interface to set up a project tracking your GitHub repository.
+Setting up CircleCI is as simple as making an account and using their interface to set up a new project tracking our GitHub repository.
 Once that's complete, we will need to create `.circleci/config.yml` in the root of the repository; but before we get to editing it we need to satisfy a prerequisite first: creating a deployment service account.